-The overall income forecast is a pressure of £86k.
+The overall income forecast is a pressure of £166k.
 The forecast outturn for income from Bereavement Services is £111k higher than budget this is reflective of the 2022/23 outturn and activity levels remain similar in 2023/24.
-This is offset by a pressure on Building Control income where income levels are forecast to be £197k lower than budget with the forecast being based on 2022/23 activity levels.
+This is offset by a pressure on Building Control income where income levels are forecast to be £277k lower than budget with the forecast being based on 2022/23 activity levels due to a combination of unachievable income targets, market share reduction and economic climate.
 Other forms of income are forecast to be delivered on budget.

-4) There is a minor pressure amounting to £2k.
+4) There is a minor pressure amounting to £8k.